-- 1) the donor females: - a) showed no clinical sign of bluetongue on the day of collection; - b) were kept in a vector-protected establishment for at least 60 days before commencement of, and during, collection of the embryos; or - c) were subjected to a serological test to detect antibodies to the BTV group, between 28 and 60 days after collection, with negative results; or - were subjected to an agent identification test on a blood sample taken on the day of collection, with negative results; - 2) the embryos were collected, processed and stored in accordance with Chapters 4.7., 4.8. and 4.9., as relevant; - 3) the semen used to fertilise the oocytes complied with Article 8.3.9.
+- 1) the donor females: - a) showed no clinical sign of bluetongue on the day of collection;

+- b) were kept in a vector-protected establishment in accordance with point 1 of Article 8.3.13. for at least 60 days before commencement of, and during, collection of the embryos; or - c) were subjected to a serological test to detect antibodies to the BTV group, between 28 and 60 days after collection, with negative results; or - d) were subjected to an agent identification test on a blood sample taken on the day of collection, with negative results; - 2) the embryos were collected, processed and stored in accordance with Chapters 4.7., 4.8. and 4.9., as relevant; - 3) the semen used to fertilise the oocytes complied with Article 8.3.9. or Article 8.3.10.